V-Cent/TTE/docs/tech/toa.md

 Every Boost Attack is also gives you invincibility frames while you're doing it.
 This invincibility can even be used on the frame that you are hit to negate the damage.

-This invincibility can be used to negate most boss mechanics, even :spoiler[Ganavelt's Indigination, which can be seen [here](https://youtu.be/buqfQ0o5yaY); to avoid the down effect, simply have your character (or your party memebers) on auto].
+This invincibility can be used to negate most boss mechanics, even *:!Ganavelt's Indigination, which can be seen [here](https://youtu.be/buqfQ0o5yaY); to avoid the down effect, simply have your character (or your party memebers) on auto]*.

 #### Boss Infinite Down Loop